2018 Brazil truck drivers' strike: Statements and reactions

-A telephone poll of 1500 adults by Datafolha on 30 May reported that 55% of Brazilians reject the privatization of Petrobrás, 74% reject any possible sale to foreign investors and companies, and 87% of the population supports the ongoing strike and are against public budget cuts and rise on taxes to attend their demands, with 56% supporting that they must continue the strike for a longer time.
+A telephone poll of 1500 adults by Datafolha on 30 May reported that 55% of Brazilians reject the privatization of Petrobrás, 74% reject any possible sale to foreign investors and companies, and 87% of the population supports the ongoing strike and are against public budget cuts and rise on taxes to attend their demands.
+56% of respondents supported a longer strike.

-While there was an overall negative impact on the economy, some people benefited, like Uber drivers, who reported a doubling in their income during the strike.
+While there was an overall negative impact on the economy, some people benefited.
+For example, Uber drivers reported a doubling in their income during the strike.

 Politicians

-Several Brazilian politicians, including potential candidates for president in the coming election, commented about the crisis.
+Several Brazilian politicians, including potential candidates for president in the coming election, commented about the crisis: